huggingface/transformers/model_cards/nghuyong/ernie-tiny/README.md

 |:---:|:---:|:---:|
 |ernie-tiny| English |Layer:3, Hidden:1024, Heads:16|

-This released pytorch model is converted from the official released PaddlePaddle ERNIE model and a series of experiments have been conducted to check the accuracy of the conversion.
+This released pytorch model is converted from the officially released PaddlePaddle ERNIE model and a series of experiments have been conducted to check the accuracy of the conversion.

 - Official PaddlePaddle ERNIE repo: https://github.com/PaddlePaddle/ERNIE